Constructive basic theory of central simple algebras: Constructive rereading of a proof by Becher

 This step corresponds to \citealt[Lemma 4]{Becher}, but the proof is different.

-\begin{lemma} Assume that every element of $F$ is a square.
-If $A\in\Br_2(F)$ then $A$ is split or it has a symplectic involution. \end{lemma} NB.
-In the last case, $\deg(A)$ is even.
-So, if $\deg(A)$ is odd, $A$ is split.
+\begin{lemma} Assume that every element of~\(F\) is a square.
+If \(A\in\Br_2(F)\) then \(A\) is split or it has a symplectic involution. \end{lemma} N.B.: In the last case, \(\deg(A)\) is even.
+So, if \(\deg(A)\) is odd, \(A\) is split.

-\begin{proof} Let $N:=\deg(A)$.
-We use an induction on $N$, the case $N=1$ being trivial.
-In the case $N=2$ we have a quaternion algebra (Lemma \ref{lemquaternion1}) and it is split (Theorem \ref{thquaternions1} item \emph{3}).
-Now we assume $N>2$.
-The hypothesis $[A]^2=1$ in $\Br(F)$ means that $A\otimes_F A$ is split (Theorem \ref{thBr1} item \emph{2a}), hence isomorphic to $A\otimes_F A^{op}$ and we have an isomorphism $J\colon A\rightarrow A^{op}$ \cha{(Theorem \ref{thBr1} item \emph{2b})}.
-So $J^2$ is an automorphism of the $F$-algebra~$A$ and hence, by the Skolem-Noether theorem, there is an element $\alpha$ in $A^{\times}$ such that $J^2 = \Int(\alpha^{-1})$.
-We have for all $x\in A$
+\begin{proof} Let \(N:=\deg(A)\).
+We use an induction on~\(N\), the case \(N=1\) being trivial.
+In the case \(N=2\) we have a quaternion algebra (Lemma \ref{lemquaternion1}) and it is split (Theorem \ref{thquaternions1} item \emph{3}).
+Now we assume \(N>2\).
+The hypothesis \([A]^2=1\) in \(\Br(F)\) means that \(A\otimes_F A\) is split (Theorem \ref{thBr1} item \emph{2a}), hence isomorphic to \(A\otimes_F A\op\) and we have an isomorphism \(J\colon A\rightarrow A\op\) \cha{(Theorem \ref{thBr1} item \emph{2b})}.
+So \(J^2\) is an automorphism of the \(F\)-algebra~\(A\) and hence, by the Skolem-Noether theorem, there is an element \(\alpha\) in \(A^{\times}\) such that \(J^2 = \Int(\alpha^{-1})\).
+We have for all \(x\in A\)

-so $t=\alpha J(\alpha )\in \rZ_F(A)=F$.
-If $\alpha\in F$ we have finished: $J$ is an involution.
-Now, if $\alpha\notin F$, since $t=a^2$ with $a\in F^\times$, we replace $\alpha$ with $a^{-1}\alpha$ and get $\alpha J(\alpha )=1$.
-We seek $\beta\in A^\times$ such that $\Int(\beta)\circ J$ is an involution:
+so \(t=\alpha J(\alpha )\in \rZ_F(A)=F\).
+If \(\alpha\in F\) we have finished: \(J\) is an involution.
+Now, if \(\alpha\notin F\), since \(t=a^2\) with \(a\in F^\times\), we replace \(\alpha\) with \(a^{-1}\alpha\) and get \(\alpha J(\alpha )=1\).
+We seek \(\beta\in A^\times\) such that \(\Int(\beta)\circ J\) is an involution:

-So we need that $\gamma=\alpha J(\beta)\beta^{-1}\in F$.
-Let $\beta=1+\alpha$: $\beta$ is nonzero since $\alpha\notin F$.
-If $\beta$ is noninvertible, $A=\MM_q(B)$ for some $B$ and $q>1$ and we are done by induction.
-If $\beta$ is invertible, we are done since $\alpha J(1+ \alpha)=\alpha(1+J(\alpha))=\alpha+1=\beta$.\\ If the involution $J'$ we have found is symplectic we have finished.
-If $J'$ is orthogonal, since $[A_{J'}^-:F]=N(N-1)/2\geq 3$, there exists a nonzero $y\in A$ such that $y+J'(y)=0$.
-If $y$ is noninvertible, we are done by induction.
-If $y$ is invertible, $I=\Int(y)\circ J'$ is a symplectic involution.
-In fact, $I$ is clearly an involution and
+So we need that \(\gamma=\alpha J(\beta)\beta^{-1}\in F\).
+Let \(\beta=1+\alpha\): \(\beta\) is nonzero since \(\alpha\notin F\).
+If \(\beta\) is noninvertible, \(A=\MM_q(B)\) for some~\(B\) and \(q>1\) and we are done by induction.
+If \(\beta\) is invertible, we are done since \(\alpha J(1+ \alpha)=\alpha(1+J(\alpha))=\alpha+1=\beta\).\\ If the involution \(J'\) we have found is symplectic we have finished.
+If \(J'\) is orthogonal, since \([A_{J'}^-:F]=N(N-1)/2\geq 3\), there exists a nonzero \(y\in A\) such that \(y+J'(y)=0\).
+If \(y\) is noninvertible, we are done by induction.
+If \(y\) is invertible, \(I=\Int(y)\circ J'\) is a symplectic involution.
+In fact, \(I\) is clearly an involution and

-so that $[A_{J'}^-:F]=[A_I^+:F]=N(N-1)/2$. \end{proof}
+so that \([A_{J'}^-:F]=[A_I^+:F]=N(N-1)/2\). \end{proof}

-\begin{lemma} Let $N>2$ and assume that every monic polynomial in $F[X]$ of degree $< N$ has a root in $F$.
-Then any central simple $F$-algebra~$B$ of degree $<N$ is split. \end{lemma} \begin{proof} \cha{Same proof as in Lemma \ref{algclos}}. \end{proof}
+\begin{lemma} Let \(N>2\) and assume that every monic polynomial in \(F[X]\) of degree \(< N\) has a root in~\(F\).
+Then any central simple \(F\)-algebra~\(B\) of degree \(<N\) is split. \end{lemma} \begin{proof} \cha{Same proof as in Lemma \ref{algclos}}. \end{proof}